HG1112/RWA/README.md

 GET /most_transferred_tokens?timeframe=weekly
 ```
 The question becomes would we execute the aggregation for every call.
-Obviously it would cause a huge on our compute resources.
+Obviously it would cause a huge load on our compute resources.
 Instead , we support few standard timeframes as in daily(1D) , weekly(1W) , monthly (1M).
-And generate data for them in different tables (regularly populated with batch pipelines based on their timeframe): e_most_trans_tok_d,  e_most_trans_tok_w,  e_most_trans_tok_m.
+And generate data for them in different tables : e_most_trans_tok_d,  e_most_trans_tok_w,  e_most_trans_tok_m.
+These tables would be populated regularly by batch pipelines.
-Note that data of e_most_trans_tok_d cannot be used for e_most_trans_tok_w because most transferred token aggregations will have different values for daily and month.
+Note that data of e_most_trans_tok_d cannot be used for e_most_trans_tok_w because most transferred token aggregations will have different values for daily and weekly.
-Similarly for monthly and yearly.
+Similarly for weekly and monthly.